Leicester return to summit as Chelsea woes continue

 Chelsea manager Jose Mourinho agreed.
 "They deserved to win because they were better than us during a longer period of time," he said.
 "We were the best team for 20-25 minutes, maybe a maximum of 30 minutes.
 They were the best team for an hour."

-Victory was extra sweet for Ranieri who was sacked by Chelsea in 2004, a year after Russian billionaire Roman Abramovich took ownership of the London club.
+Victory was sweet for Leicester's Italian manager Claudio Ranieri who was sacked by Chelsea in 2004, a year after Russian billionaire Roman Abramovich took ownership of the London club.

 Ranieri had led Chelsea to their highest league placing for 49 years and their first Champions League semi-final, which they lost to AS Monaco, but his reward was the sack.